 Started in the academic year 2009/2010, in association with the Faculty of Fine Arts from Lisbon University.
-The minimum number of credits for the degree is 120 (2 years).
-Course only start with 10 or more confirmed entries as definite by the Executive Council of the FCT NOVA.

 It is the objective of this master to give artists and designers the fundamental tools to develop an artistic activity or to be integrated into the design industry of the ceramic and glass, contributing to the increase of creativity in these areas.

-This master's degree is also open to graduates in exact sciences, who will be able to bridge the gap between art and science and contribute to innovation in various technological processes involving these materials.
+This Master's Degree is also open to graduates in exact sciences, who will be able to bridge the gap between art and science and contribute to innovation in various technological processes involving these materials.

-Portuguese students: 1063,47 €/year
+Portuguese students: 1500 €/year

-Vacancies for 2018/2019:
+Vacancies for 2024/2025:

 In candidate’s selection for the frequency of the course, in order of priority, following criteria will be adopted: